commonprefix/state-prover/README.md

 # Lodestar prover

-Lodestar Prover is a simple wrapper for the `eth/v0/beacon/proof/state/` endpoint of Lodestar.
+The state_prover is a simple wrapper for the `eth/v0/beacon/proof/state/` endpoint of Lodestar.
 It exposes an API endpoint called `/state_proof`, which can be used to obtain Merkle proofs for specific elements in the Ethereum state, identified by their generalized index (gindex) and state ID (state_id).

 ## Setup